cnsuhao/engine1/docs/Methodology/BloodChemistryMethodology.md

 Coming Soon
 -----------
 Planned improvements to other systems will have an indirect effect on Blood Chemistry.
 For example, a planned improvement to the vascular tone model in the [Cardiovascular](@ref CardiovascularMethodology) system will reduce the resistance of the blood vessels supplying the myocardium, simulating dilation.
-This improvement to homeostatic feedback will make the %BioGears heart muscle more robust to an oxygen deficit, enabling a physiologically accurate threshold for the myocardium hypoxia event.
-Additionally, major work has already been completed toward a more accurate and complete handling of all substances within the %BioGears body.
+This improvement to homeostatic feedback will make the heart muscle more robust to an oxygen deficit, enabling a physiologically accurate threshold for the myocardium hypoxia event.
+Additionally, major work has already been completed toward a more accurate and complete handling of all substances within the engine.
 This work will allow for a direct computation of the ion concentrations and the strong ion difference, enabling mechanistic simulation of acid-base disturbances and compensation.

 Recommended Improvements
 ------------------------